MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-kbugcheck_reason_callback_routine.md

 ### -param Reason [in]

 Specifies the reason for the call to the callback routine.
-This value can be one of the following as defined in  <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ne-wdm-_kbugcheck_callback_reason">KBUGCHECK_CALLBACK_REASON</a>
+This value can be one of the following as defined in the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ne-wdm-_kbugcheck_callback_reason">KBUGCHECK_CALLBACK_REASON</a> enumeration.

 ### -param Record [in]